|

 side which had “New Electronically Controlled Train” written on it.
 This was

 attached by pop rivets between the upper and lower deck windows.
-The cars were
+The initial

-formally delivered in their completed appearance from A Goninan & Co on 19th
+cars were formally delivered in their completed appearance from A Goninan & Co

 Compared to previous suburban carriages, the new C-sets had quite a distinctive